nsisk1/moneySmartz/docs/tasks.md

 - Add developer onboarding guide

 ## Bug Fixes
-- Check entire project for bugs and resolve them
+- Check the entire project for bugs and resolve them